Hartman throws 3 TD passes, Wake Forest beats Missouri 27-17

 TAMPA, Fla.
 (AP) — Sam Hartman completed 23 of 36 passes for 280 yards and three touchdowns in what was expected to be his final game with Wake Forest, a 27-17 win over Missouri in the Gasparilla Bowl on Friday night.

-The redshirt junior now will look at entering the NFL draft or the transfer portal.
+The redshirt junior, named the MVP of the game, now will look at entering the NFL draft or the transfer portal.

+“To my teammates, everyone past, present, it’s been incredible,” Hartman said.
+“To all my teammates, I love you guys.”

 Hartman threw his 108th career touchdown pass to set an Atlantic Coast Conference record on a 5-yard strike to Taylor Morin that made it 7-0 in the first quarter.
 He had been tied with Clemson’s Tajh Boyd (2010-13), and ended up with 110 overall.